-IMPORTANT: If you wish to embark on study abroad and wish to carry out your capstone / dissertation project in Geography, you must ensure that you contact the Geography Office (geog@tcd.ie) as soon as you know that you may be away and ask to be enrolled 'remotely' on the module that allows you to be allocated a supervisor for your final year project while you are away.
-This will also provide you with access to dissertation/capstone preparation materials that you might find useful.
+If you wish to embark on study abroad and wish to (and are eligible to, given your Programme pathway) carry out your capstone / dissertation project in Geography, you must ensure that you contact the Geography Office (geog@tcd.ie) as soon as you know that you may be away and ask to be enrolled 'remotely' on the module that allows you to be allocated a supervisor for your final year project while you are away.
+This will also provide you with access to information for the necessary dissertation/capstone preparation you should embark on.